morincer/teamcity-plugin-saml/docs/OktaGroupMapping.md

 ![Okta Group Attributes](img/okta_group_mappings.png)

+Give the attribute a name - e.g. `groups`.

 Select the appropriate `Filter` that matches your requirements.
 If you want _all_ the assigned Okta groups to be passed through to TeamCity, then select the `Matches regex` filter and add the following regex: `\w+`.

 Save the new application configuration.